apphud/docs/docs/sdk-integration.md

 })
 ```

-This will make a purchase and automatically send App Store receipt, validate it and return a subscription model, which contains all relevant info about your subscription, including expiration date.
+Both methods will return a subscription model, which contains all relevant info about your subscription, including expiration date.
 See `ApphudSubscription.swift` file for details.

 ## About Currencies